Allout004/Week4HomeWorkSD/README.md

 I dont understand for loops and arrays and objects and how they interact with for loops because i know i could have made this code about 100 or so lines shorter with the use of for loops.
 Reaching out to a tutor some time this week as I was hoping I would understand it but I do not.

+Will be redoing this project once I figure out how to ustalize for loops.
+Also left lots of my old code of me trying to get it to work and then just going a differenet route.

 ## Link to quiz
 https://allout004.github.io/Week4HomeWorkSD/